s-lasch/s-lasch.github.io/about.md

 ---
 <img align="left" style="padding: 0px 20px 0px 0px;" src="https://raw.githubusercontent.com/s-lasch/s-lasch.github.io/main/images/profile_pic.jpg"  width="30%" height="30%">

 Hello!
-My name is Steven Lasch, and I am a junior at Mercyhurst University studying data science with a minor in Religious Studies.
-I have many interests, including a love of the outdoors, hiking and road biking, playing guitar and piano, and studying languages and writing systems.
+My name is Steven Lasch, and I am currently a junior at Mercyhurst University, where I am studying data science with a minor in religious studies.
+I have always had a diverse range of interests, including languages, spending time outdoors, hiking, road biking, and playing music on my guitar and piano.

-I also enjoy programming, and this has led me to incorporate my interest in language to my major, in the form of natural language processing.
-Around campus, I am also a computer science tutor, former writing consultant, and active member of Campus Ministry.
+My love for programming and fascination with language led me to incorporate natural language processing into my major.
+I find it exciting to be able to use technology to analyze and interpret language.
+As a computer science tutor and former writing consultant on campus, I have gained valuable insights into the use of language in an academic environment, specifically for writing research papers.

-Thank you for checking out my site!
+Around campus you could find me in the Campus Ministry lounge, or in any of the Data Science labs under the library.
+Thank you for taking the time to visit my site and learn a little more about me!